iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > takes too long to find page to order repeats.<br> :date: __2020-11-23 18:00:18__

 > cant book apts now, that has disappeared off here.<br> :date: __2020-11-23 12:13:52__

-> Edit: this is working again now - but only on my old phone (which is too knackered to sell so ok).
-My new phone runs colorOS, (realme6), which might have something to do with it.
-Disney+ doesn't work on it because of this...
-Edit: I can't get to the bit where you order a precriotion.
-It just buffers endlessly.
-4/5/2020 Works well for me.<br> :date: __2020-11-23 08:25:52__